morgan-williams3/FosterCareProject/README.md

 | (foster_data_v2['curplset'] == 'Pre-adoptive home')]

 ```
-….
+…. (here if you want Lea you can add the gists of methodology for RQ1?, I couldnt find your collab and what you did but if you share it here I'd be more than happy to include it)

 To answer our 3rd research question, we started by coding our data.
 We created a new dummy variable to distinguish between the children who fall into minority groups from those who do not fall into minority groups.
 Minority children are Black-African Americans, Asians, Hawaiians and Pacific Islanders, Indian American, and children of Hispanic origins that are encoded as 1.
-Non-minority children, white children, are encoded as 0.
+Non-minority children, the remaining white children therefore, are encoded as 0.
 We repeated the same procedure for 1st and 2nd foster parent, so we created a dummy variable that took value 1 if 1st parent was a minority and took value 0 if 1st parent was white.
 We created a second variable that also took value 1 if 2nd parent was a minority and value 0 if 2nd parent was white.
 These two variables were created in order to encode a third dummy variable that took value 1 if at least one parent is a minority and that took value 0 if 1st and 2nd parent are white.

 To understand the share of same-race households by race, we combined the variables resulting in a variable that took value 0 when children and parents’ races matched (so when a minority child was placed with minority parents and when a non-minority child was placed with non-minority parents).
 It took value 1 when such matching did not occur.
 ….

-We then compared the share of same-race households in Kansas, a state that used algorithmic matching in 2015, with two surrounding states with similar demographic compositions, Colorado and Nebraska.
+For the last step in our analysis we compared the share of same-race households in Kansas, a state that used algorithmic matching in 2015, with two surrounding states with similar demographic compositions, Colorado and Nebraska.
+We chose Kansas as our benchmark state because Kansas was one of the first states to adopt a matching algorithm, implemented by the US Child Welfare System, and it was one of the first and only states to use a child assessment tool to determine the appropriate level of care each child requires.
+As early as 2010, two sub-state regions under contract with Kansas, began using a web-based decision support tool called "Every Child a Priority" (ECAP) developed by TFI Family Sercices to provide placement match options based on an algorithm that used information froma child assessment and information on available placement resources (Moore, Thomas & Cronbaugh-Auld, 2016).

 ## Results